PER CASO D’USO

 Makro Factory is a German IT consulting firm focusing on IT strategies and centralized IT infrastructures.
 The company provides services to major clients from the banking and insurance sectors, industry and commerce, as well as public authorities.
 Makro Factory's employees help companies with projects relating to the virtualization of servers, clients and applications.
 They also assist with strategic and economic management of IT projects, as well as with concept and risk assessments for internal and external clouds.
 Makro Factory operates throughout Europe and has a strong partner network.
 The company philosophy is based on their commitment to achieve the highest standards in quality and customer satisfaction.

 Where it would traditionally take IT staff hours, days, or months to deploy an app with servers at a data center, it can be done in minutes with the Citrix Cloud, Kreft adds.

-Citrix Cloud services’ Smart Tools speeds up and simplifies design, deployment, and management of apps.
+Citrix Cloud services’ Smart Tools speeds up and simplifies the design, deployment, and management of apps.
 And with the Smart Tools Smart Scale function, specifically, WAGO can keep costs under control with on-demand scaling.
 For example, a secure workspace can scale by adding capacity on premises, in the cloud, or a combination of the two.